aunetx/gnome-shell-extension-transparent-top-bar/README.md

-# GNOME Shell Extension - Fully Transparent Top Bar
+# GNOME Shell Extension - Smart transparent topbar

 A GNOME Shell extension that brings back the transparent top bar when free-floating in GNOME Shell.